 Many vegetables including green beans, carrots, squash, are safe to share with your pets this Christmas.
 Although the vegetables themselves are safe for pets, consider how they are prepared before sharing.
 Many have been prepared in butter, herbs, sauces, or other seasonings, which can make your pets sick.
 Plain vegetables on their own are a low-calorie treat that many pets enjoy so, hold a few veggies aside without the seasonings to share with them.

-Say yes to pumpkin — but keep it plain
+Say yes to (plain) pumpkin

 Pumpkin is great for pets and is a good source of fiber, and can improve gastrointestinal health for dogs!
 If you want to share any pumpkin with your pets, be sure to only give small amounts of pure unsweetened pumpkin puree, (not pumpkin pie filling).
 The pumpkin filling for pie includes added spaces and sugars — which aren't safe.
 Though Plain pumpkin puree out of a can is safe.
 It can also make a great additive to put on top of your dog's regular food — to give it a festive touch to their Christmas meal.